 Prevent injury to a person or property.

-Telecommunication devices are not to be used for conversations involving District information of a confidential nature.
+Except for emergencies, telecommunication devices are not to be used for conversations involving District information of a confidential nature.

 Board-owned telecommunication devices are not to be loaned to others.

-Reimbursement

-On a monthly basis, the using employee shall highlight, on a copy of the telecommunication device billing, any emergency calls made/received.

-Once personal calls have been highlighted, the employee shall calculate the cost of emergency personal usage and write a check for that amount to the District.

-The employee shall submit the check to the Central Office, along with the highlighted copy of the billing statement, for review and recommendation for approval.

 EXPLANATION: THESE CHANGES ARE RECOMMENDED BY KSBA LEGAL TO CLARIFY REQUIRED REPORTING.